 - Royal Legislative Decree 1/2007, of 16 November, approving the revised text of the General Law on Consumer and User Protection and other supplementing laws.

 - Law 41/2007, of 7 December, amending Law 2/1981, of 25 March.

 - Law 2/2009, of 31 March, regulating the contracting with consumers of mortgage loans or mortgage-backed facilities and brokering services for loan or credit facility agreements.

 - Royal Decree-Law 19/2018 of 23 November on payment services and other urgent measures on financial matters.

 - Royal Decree 736/2019 of 20 December on the legal framework for payment services and payment entities, amending Royal Decree 778/2012 of 4 May on the legal framework for electronic money institutions and Royal Decree 84/2015 of 13 February implementing Act 10/2014 of 26 June on the regulation, supervision and solvency of credit institutions.

 - Order ECE/1263/2019 of 26 December on transparency concerning the conditions and information requirements which apply to payment services and amending Order ECO/734/2004 of 11 March on customer service departments and customer ombudsmen of financial institutions and Order EHA/2899/2011 of 28 October on transparency and protection of banking service customers.

 - Order EHA/1718/2010, of 11 June, on the regulation and control of the advertising of banking services and products.

-- Circular 6/2010, of 28 September, of the Bank of Spain, to credit institutions and payment entities, on the advertising of banking services and products.
+- Circular 4/2020 of 26 June of the Bank of Spain on advertising of banking products and services.